Lingual braces vs Invisalign — which is better? There's no short answer, and it depends entirely on your individual case.

 Before we dive into our in-depth comparison of lingual braces vs Invisalign, let's do a quick review of how these different teeth-straightening methods work.

 Lingual braces and Invisalign are very different ways of achieving the same goal — that is, straight teeth.
-Lingual braces are more like traditional braces in that they consist of a bracket and wire system.
+Lingual braces are more like traditional, train track braces in that they consist of a bracket and wire system.

 The main difference between lingual braces and traditional braces is that lingual braces are attached to the backs of your teeth.
 Regular braces, as you know, have brackets attached to the front of your teeth.